blutspende/logcom-api/README.md

 - Specifies the notification targets (as users)
 - `targets`: List of users (ID, username, other unique identifier)

+`UseService2ServiceAuthorization()`

+- Uses the client credentials provided by the calling service

 `WithBearerAuthorization(bearerToken string)`

 - Sets the bearer JWT token for the request
 - `bearerToken`: The bearer token

-`WithClientSecret(secret string)`

-- Sets the client secret for the request
-- `secret`: The client secret

 `WithContext(ctx context.Context)`